-The Bank of Cyprus Public Company Ltd and its subsidiaries (BoC Group) operate in a constantly changing and demanding regulatory and supervisory environment.
-As per the Group Risk Appetite Statement, the BoC Group ensures that it adopts all regulatory, legal and compliance developments in a proportionate way that satisfies the requirements of the regime in a pragmatic, cost-effective manner and maintains a zero tolerance for regulatory fines.
-Consequently, non-compliance to regulatory obligations immediately triggers mitigation/rectification actions.
+Bank of Cyprus Group operates in a constantly changing and demanding regulatory and supervisory environment.
+As per the Group Risk Appetite Statement, the Bank ensures that it adopts all regulatory, legal and compliance developments in a proportionate way that satisfies the requirements of the regime in a pragmatic, cost-effective manner and maintains a zero tolerance for regulatory fines.
+Consequently, non-compliance to regulatory obligations shall immediately trigger mitigation/rectification actions.

-The purpose of this policy is to define the guidelines, as well as the procedures and organizational responsibilities for timely and properly identification, communication, assignment, implementation, and monitoring of all new or amended regulatory, legal and compliance developments within the BoC Group, so as to:
+The purpose of this policy is to define the guidelines, as well as the procedures and organizational responsibilities for timely and properly identification, communication, assignment, implementation, and monitoring of all new or amended regulatory, legal and compliance developments within the Group, so as to:

-1. Ensure:

-- a.
+- 1. Ensure: - a.
 Effective control over the implementation of the policy. - b.
 Time efficiency on all related processes. - 2.
-Enable BoC Group's employees to work effectively wherever and whenever to improve their working environment and be more productive and efficient.
+Enable Bank's employees to work effectively wherever and whenever in order to improve their working environment and be more productive and efficient.

-This policy relates solely to the BoC Group's obligations to be following the regulatory framework in which it operates.
-Requirements dictated by the Competent Authorities either through on-site and off-site reviews or through direct requests to the BoC Group for clarifications and / or further information are not covered under this policy.
+This policy relates solely to the Bank's obligations to be following the regulatory framework in which it operates.
+Requirements dictated by the Competent Authorities either through on-site and off-site reviews or through direct requests to the Bank for clarifications and / or further information are not covered under this policy.
 These are handled under the Regulatory Affairs framework published on the employee portal (Knowledge Centre > Group Policies > Regulatory Affairs Department).

-All BoC Group entities, as a minimum, meet the requirements set out in this policy.
+All Group entities must, as a minimum, meet the requirements set out in this policy.